swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 snapshots are loaded automatically.

-Open the [Cloud Storage](https://console.cloud.google.com/storage/browser) on the Google cloud interface and click on your bucket to view the generated `monitoring/report.html` and `monitoring/report.json` files.
+Open the [Cloud Storage](https://console.cloud.google.com/storage/browser) on the Google Cloud interface and click on your bucket to view the generated `monitoring/report.html` and `monitoring/report.json` files.

 You should see the same drift metrics as in the local report from the previous